 This law also anticipates the gospel.
 Our common ancestors, Adam, and his wife forfeited their inheritance and fellowship with God, selling their birthright to a Stranger, Satan, disguised as a Shining One (Hebrew word for serpent- nahash- derived from ‘enchanter’).
 To him, they have become slaves through sin incurring a debt that is beyond their means to pay.
-Only a Kinsman, who had sufficient means (no debt of sin or slavery to Satan) could redeem then.
+Only a Kinsman, who had sufficient means (who Himself had no debt of sin or slavery to Satan) could redeem them.

 God’s Son would become man, and thereby a kinsman to the human race, yet without sin.
 He pays the debt in full.
 The claim is settled on all sides and the oppressed go free!